Biggest Bass Ever Caught: 11 Record-Breaking Lunkers

-On this day 85 years ago, George Washington Perry landed the most legendary catch in recreational-fishing history: A 22-pound 4-ounce largemouth bass, from Georgia’s Montgomery Lake.
+On this day 85 years ago, George Washington Perry landed the biggest bass ever caught: A 22-pound 4-ounce largemouth bass, from Georgia’s Montgomery Lake.
 In the decades since that summer day in 1932, when he hauled in the all-tackle world record—which he entered into Field & Stream‘s big-fish contest later that year—bass anglers across the world have tried to top the trophy, which no doubt remains the Holy Grail of the fishing world.
 But even after eight decades, and with an estimated 10 million bass fishermen in the U.S., Perry’s accomplishment has been equaled but never surpassed.
 All that angling has, however, produced some impressive catches.
 Here’s a look at a dozen of the best: The 11 biggest largemouths ever caught with a rod and reel, as listed in the International Game Fishing Association record book.

 Mackenzie Hickox was only 11 years old when she set the female junior-angler record while fishing with her parents, her sister, and a friend from the shore of a man-made pond near her house.
 She used a Strobe Spinner to entice a strike, then measured and weighed the bass on a portable scale before releasing it.